paulgb/tiny-firestore-odm/README.md

     let movie_copy = movies.get(&movie_id).await.unwrap();
     assert_eq!(movie, movie_copy);

-    // Alternatively, we can use our own string as the key, like this: movies.try_create(&movie, "The Big Lebowski").await.unwrap();
+    // Alternatively, we can supply a string to use as the key, like this: movies.try_create(&movie, "The Big Lebowski").await.unwrap();

     // Then, we can retrieve it with the same string.